sisoje/mv/README.md

 ### You broke it

 Please dont do this.
-ObservableObject is just for sharing state between unrelated views using EnvironmentObject or ObservedObject.
+ObservableObject is just for sharing state between unrelated views using EnvironmentObject.
 Its not ment to be used for chopping a nice working SwiftUI view into broken pieces that dont work.

 ### Dependency injection

 Environment and EnvironmentObject do not work inside the class.
-We can not inject dependencies inside a class.
+We can not inject dependencies inside a class in SwiftUI.
 It works only inside the struct that is inside the view hierarchy.
 Also, SwiftData does not work inside the class.
 Because its not the way to do it.

 ### Pure model